You've researched high-value target queries and prompts and created relevant content, but traffic is still declining.

 Recommended Reading: Technical SEO: Best Practices to Prioritize Your SEO Tasks

-While these crawlability problems are listed as "low-priority," it's still important to identify and resolve them to optimize your site's crawl budget.
+Though "low-priority," it's important to identify and resolve them to optimize your site's crawl budget.

 How a website interlinks related posts is important for indexation.
-A page that is part of a clear website structure and is interlinked within content has little barrier to indexation.
+Pages supported by clear structure and strong internal linking are much easier for Google to index.

 How to spot this issue: